2014 United States House of Representatives elections in Nebraska

-The 2014 U.S. House of Representatives elections in Nebraska were held on Tuesday, November 4, 2014 to elect 3 members of the U.S. House of Representatives from the state of Nebraska, one from each of the state's three congressional districts.
-The elections coincided with the elections of other federal and state offices, including the Governor of Nebraska and a United States Senator.
+The 2014 U.S. House of Representatives elections in Nebraska were held on Tuesday, November 4, 2014, to elect 3 members of the U.S. House of Representatives from the state of Nebraska, one from each of the state's three congressional districts.
+The elections coincided with the elections of other federal and state offices, including the governor of Nebraska and a United States senator.
 Primary elections to determine candidates in the general election were held on Tuesday, May 13, 2014.
-The Members elected at this election will serve in the 114th Congress.
+The members elected at this election will serve in the 114th Congress.

 Overview

 Results of the 2014 United States House of Representatives elections in Nebraska by district:

 District 1

 The 1st district encompasses most of the eastern quarter of the state and almost completely envelops the 2nd district.
 It includes the state capital, Lincoln, as well as the cities of Fremont, Columbus, Norfolk, Beatrice and South Sioux City.
-The incumbent is Republican Jeff Fortenberry, who has represented the district since 2005.
-He was re-elected with 68% of the vote in 2012 and the district has a PVI of R+10.
+Incumbent Republican Jeff Fortenberry, who has represented the district since 2005, ran for re-election.
+He was re-elected with 68% of the vote in 2012 and the district had a PVI of R+10.